 7. Your rights

-Our website may contain links to and from the websites of our partner networks, Affinity scheme partners, advertisers and affiliates.
+Partner websites.
+Our website may contain links to and from the websites of our partner networks, affinity scheme partners, advertisers and affiliates.
 Please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 You should check these policies before you submit any personal data to these websites.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the Information Commissioner’s Office (ICO).